virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

    installation dialog in the dashboard
 -   on application installation

-Placeholders do not work inside *onBeforeInit*, since even *globals* can be defined dynamically.
 You can override all the parameters of the manifest, except for:

 -   `type`